 Chestnut Cambronne has over fifty years of experience representing clients in class action litigation both in Minnesota and nationally.
 Chestnut Cambronne has successfully represented both plaintiffs and defendants in complex class actions addressing substantive legal questions in the areas of data breaches, securities, consumer protection, antitrust, ERISA, and banking.
 Chestnut Cambronne has also represented shareholders in derivative cases involving corporate management wrongdoing.

-Most recently, Chestnut Cambronne has represented banks and credit unions in several data breach cases as they seek to recover damages from merchants, including: The Wendy’s Company Data Breach Litigation; In re: The Home Depot, Inc., Customer Data Security Breach Litigation; and In re: Target Corporation Customer Data Security Breach Litigation.
+Most recently, Chestnut Cambronne has represented banks and credit unions in several data breach cases as they seek to recover damages from merchants, including: In re: Equifax, Inc., Customer Data Security Breach Litigation; The Chipotle Data Breach Litigation; The Wendy’s Company Data Breach Litigation; In re: The Home Depot, Inc., Customer Data Security Breach Litigation; and In re: Target Corporation Customer Data Security Breach Litigation.